Bepoiaa1-GIT/YouTube-Download-Manager/README.md

 # YouTube-Download-Manager for Linux distros
-Make sure your Linux distro can handle apt-get
+Make sure your Linux distro can handle apt